23 Money Saving Challenges You Can Start Today

 Who this works for: People who want a set it and forget it money saving challenge.

-For each purchase, they would round up to the nearest dollar, and put it into your Acorns account where it could gather interest and grow over the years.
+For each purchase, they would round up to the nearest dollar, and put it into our Acorns account.
+And in there, it could gather interest, and grow over the years.

-We had forgotten about it and then around 2021, we checked it out and we have over $5,000 saved!
+We had forgotten about it, and then around 2021, we checked it out and saw that we had over $5,000 saved!

-And we did all that without thinking. 🤯
+And we saved all that without thinking. 🤯

-Pro Tip: Set a reminder for yourself to check it once a year and see where you’re at.
-It’s fun to see it progress!
+Pro Tip: Set a reminder for yourself to check it once a year, and see where you’re at.
+It’s great to see it progress!

-Who this works for: People who have a lot of subscriptions that they’re not using or not using enough.
+Who this works for: People who have a lot of subscriptions they’re not using, or using enough.

 Here’s a quick list of things you can cancel to win this money challenge: